 What is the role of krill in the food chain?

-The role of krill in the food chain is to provide food for many oceanic life forms.
+Their role in the food chain is to provide food for many oceanic life forms.
 They feed on phytoplankton, a type of plankton, but drift near the ocean’s surface to get enough sunlight and carbon dioxide.
 These single-celled plants use these things to make their food.

 Can humans eat krill?

 Yes, humans eat krill in many parts of the world.
 Most people consider them the best source of proteins, Omega-3 fatty acids, vitamin A, and other valuable nutrients.
-Due to the increased harvesting of krill for human consumption and pollution-related activities, their population has dropped by about 80% since the 1970s.
+Due to their increased harvesting for human consumption and pollution-related activities, their population has dropped by about 80% since the 1970s.
 However, these sea animals are not considered as threatened as of today.

 Is krill a fish or shrimp?